wp-plugins/subheading/readme.txt

 	return wp_trim_words( $value, 5 );
 } );`

-This example make use of the [wp_trim_words](http://codex.wordpress.org/Function_Reference/wp_trim_words "WordPress Codex") function introduced in WordPress 3.3.
+This example makes use of the [wp_trim_words](http://codex.wordpress.org/Function_Reference/wp_trim_words "WordPress Codex") function introduced in WordPress 3.3.

+= Why do the code snippets / examples from the readme not work? =

+If you are using older versions of PHP (< 5.3.0), you will not be able to make use of anonymous functions used in some of these examples.

+Further information on the use of anonymous functions and WordPress can be read in the [WordPress Codex](http://codex.wordpress.org/Function_Reference/add_filter#Beware WordPress Codex Reference).

 == Upgrade Notice ==